Asset Drawdown Strategy in Retirement

 This is important as we all have different sources of retirement income.
 For example, most of us have social security, pre-tax retirement plans, and home equity, while fewer have pensions or annuities.

-Let’s look at withdrawal strategies in retirement designed to minimize taxes and maximize income and then discuss some features of various assets that affect how you manage your retirement withdrawals.
+Let’s look at withdrawal strategies in retirement designed to minimize taxes and maximize income.
+Then, we will discuss some features of various assets that affect how you manage your retirement withdrawals.

 Asset Withdrawal Plan in Retirement

 People don’t use the 4% safe withdrawal rate.
-That is not how asset withdrawal strategies in retirement works!
+That is not how asset withdrawal strategies in retirement work!

 Retirement income is lumpy!
-You have different assets you access at different times with various distribution schedules.
+You access different assets at different times with various distribution schedules.
 For example, you might have a 457, then Social Security starts, then RMDs.
 So, we all have a different mix of income sources.

 In addition, of course, spending is lumpy!
 Expenses differ over the years.
 You may be able to choose when you want to make a major purchase, such as a new car, but roofs blow off and need to be replaced at a more random interval.
 As a retirement strategy, the 4% rule is fiction.